 As one of the most sought-after activities in gastronomy tourism, cooking classes could help address tourists' quest for novel experiences.
-The novelty-related experiences appeared 50 times in the reviews (Table 2).
-The surprisingly lower mention of novelty as part of cooking school experience might indicate tourist's previous experience of cooking classes as part of their previous culinary tourism experiences and may not be a once-in-lifetime experience.
+The surprisingly lower mention of novelty (50 times, Table 2) as part of cooking school experience might indicate tourist's previous experience of cooking classes as part of their previous culinary tourism experiences and may not be a once-in-lifetime experience.
 The experience articulated in the online reviews clearly note the uniqueness and novelty of their cooking class experience:

-"It was one of the highlights of our trip to Italy.
+It was one of the highlights of our trip to Italy.
 Will remember this experience for many years to come.
 If you are looking for a fun, relaxing and unique cooking experience, this is the place to come!
-Overall a top choice to have a unique experience!"
+Overall a top choice to have a unique experience!